tanglef/chaoseverywhere/benchmarks/README.md

 The memory use flame graph can be visualized by running the `memory_graph.py` file.

 :warning: We removed the `bifurcation` function in the memory graph because it was very time consuming in order to get the visualization.
 The main reason for that is the mainy calls to the `logistic` function which are necessary.
 We also only kept two memory graphs for the animations and deleted (on the fly) the folder they created (also on the fly).
-Other animations aren't shown here, because either it was done using mayavi, either the animations were done using maplotlib, and we made one of each.
+Other animations aren't shown here, because either it was done using mayavi, either the animations were done using matplotlib, and we made one of each.

 On the flame-graph, we can see that the `mandel_loop` and the `mandelbrot` function are almost the same in a memory point of view with both just a little over `200` MiB.